Juha Sihvola: Academic career

 Sihvola worked, amongst other things, as the editor of Historiallinen Aikakauskirja (Historical Periodical) (2001–2005), a member of the Academy of Finland's Research Council for Culture and Society (2001–2006), as well as being a member of the board of Suomen Rooman Instituutin Säätiö (Foundation of the Finnish Historical Institute in Rome) (from 2004), serving as their chairperson from 2007.

 Sihvola's studies dealt with, above all, the history of Ancient Philosophy and its influence upon subsequent philosophical thinking.
-Sihvola also applied creatively Aristotlean and Stoic philosophical ideas to current political and social debates.
+Sihvola also applied creatively Aristotelian and Stoic philosophical ideas to current political and social debates.
 He discussed the investigation, among other things, of the good life, the ethics of global affairs, the ethics of foreign policy, gender, and the philosophy of religion.
 He wrote numerous speeches and articles in daily newspapers, in particular, the Helsingin Sanomat, and appeared on radio and television current affairs programs.

 Sihvola conducted research in collaboration with Simo Knuuttila and the American philosopher Martha Nussbaum.
-He worked on two Knuuttila-led Academy of Finland Centres of Excellence, History of Mind (2002–2007) and Philosophical Psychology, Morality and Politics (Deputy Director, 2008–2012).
+He worked on two Knuuttila-led Academy of Finland Centres of Excellence, History of Mind (2002–2007) and Philosophical Psychology, Morality and Politics (deputy director, 2008–2012).
 Together with Nussbaum, Sihvola organized numerous international philosophical conferences from 1991.
 Sihvola was also Director of the Ministry of Foreign Affairs-funded research project on ethics in foreign policy (2004–2005).

 Sihvola's most famous works include Toivon vuosituhat (The Millennium of Hope) (1998), which won the Vuoden Tiedekirja (The Science Book of the Year) Award, together with a work co-authored with Martha Nussbaum, The Sleep of Reason (2002), and also Maailmankansalaisen etiikka (Ethics of the Citizen of the World)(2004), which won the Lauri Jäntin Säätiö's book award.
 He also served in the Aristotlean Finnish translation group on the numerous works of Aristotle.
 His book Maailmankansalaisen uskonto (Beliefs of the Citizen of the World) appeared in 2011, and was selected as Christian book of 2011 in the Savon Sanomat.

 Sihvola received the 2011 WSOY Literary Foundation Award.

 The Board of the Academy of Finland named Sihvola as Academy Professor for 2012–2016.
 His project dealt with tolerance and pluralism in moral psychology, philosophy, history, and political philosophy.